 Stockholm is the first European city that I visited.
-In fact, I got my first passport, 15 years ago, in order to take that trip.
+In fact, I got my first passport, in 1997, to take that trip.
 I love this city.
 It’s one of my favorite European capitals.
-There are quite a few reasons why I love Stockholm, and why I keep wanting to come back.
+There are quite a few reasons why I love Stockholm, and why I keep going back.
 I’ve decided to share just a few of them.
-In no particular order is a list of 5 of my favorite things that I love about Stockholm.
-It’s no wonder the reason that brought me to Sweden in the first place, makes my top 5 list of things I love about Stockholm.
+In no particular order is a list of five of my favorite things that I love about Stockholm.
+It’s no wonder the reason that brought me to Sweden in the first place is at the top of the list.

-* The men are mostly cute and in good physical shape.
+- The men are mostly cute and in good physical shape.
 This is NOT a criterion for me to love a city.
 I’m a married woman.
 LOL But, not a dead one, so, having good eye candy to look at while spending time on the Tunnelbana (Metro), grabbing some coffee or while out having drinks is an added bonus.
-The men also seem to have a greater sense of fashion than the women.
+The men also seem to have a better sense of fashion than the women.
 It’s almost as if they’re peacocks showing their feathers.
 What else can explain the red pants?
 (BTW: These guys didn’t know each other) 🙂

-* The Public Transportation System.
-Sweden’s transportation system really cannot be beat.
-This system winds its way up and down into the most obscure of locations throughout out Sweden, and conveniently connect to T-Centralen (the main subway/train station in Stockholm).
-You’re almost always no more than a 5 minute walk from a metro station when in the city center.
+- The Public Transportation System.
+Sweden’s transportation system really cannot be beaten.
+This system winds its way up and down into the most obscure of locations throughout Sweden and conveniently connect to T-Centralen (the main subway/train station in Stockholm).
+You’re almost always no more than a 5-minute walk from a metro station when in the city center.
 Your pass for the Tunnelbana works for the buses as well.
 Unless you’re going into the outlying areas, you will probably never need to get on the bus, and will use the Tunnelbana exclusively.